Greece sets up tents for stranded migrants on Lesbos, locals oppose plans

-LESBOS, Greece (Reuters) - Greece began setting up tents on Friday for thousands of migrants left without shelter on the island of Lesbos after a fire destroyed Greece’s biggest refugee camp three days ago.
+LESBOS, Greece (Reuters) - Greece began setting up tents on Friday for thousands of increasingly desperate migrants left without shelter on the island of Lesbos after a fire destroyed Greece’s biggest refugee camp on Wednesday.

 With more than 12,000 former occupants of the notoriously overcrowded Moria camp now camping out in fields and along roadsides without food or water and threatened by a possible spread of coronavirus infections, the need for a solution has become increasingly urgent.